RosettaCommons/documentation/RosettaMP-DomainAssembly.md

-# RosettaMP Application: Helix from sequence
+# RosettaMP Application: mp_domain_assembly

 ## Code and Demo
-The executable for helix_from_sequence can be found in `Rosetta/main/source/src/apps/public/membrane/mp_domain_assembly.cc`
+The executable can be found in `Rosetta/main/source/src/apps/public/membrane/mp_domain_assembly.cc`

 ## Description
 A full description of the algorithm can be found in